 “The current provisions relating to the statutory tort are potentially problematic.
 There is no harm threshold and so claims could be brought on the basis of trivial and inconsequential alleged breaches.
 It seems as if anyone can bring a claim irrespective of whether they are directly affected by the alleged breach, which could make universities and students unions a target for lobbying groups and groups wishing to pursue particular agendas rather than genuine free speech issues.

-“Currently there is nothing in the bill that will prevent claimants issuing a complaint direct to the courts, with no requirement to exhaust internal complaints process.
+“Currently there is nothing in the Higher Education Bill that will prevent claimants issuing a complaint directly to the courts, with no requirement to exhaust internal complaints processes.
 I would recommend that this is amended as it could rapidly become time consuming and expensive and inevitably divert resources and leadership focus from other university activities such as teaching, learning and research.
 The impact on students unions could be particularly profound and given their sometimes precarious financial situations could make them extremely risk averse and paradoxically reduce the opportunities for speakers and events.

 “The university could therefore, facilitate someone’s right to speak who could then complain that they had faced people being rude to them, shunning them, publicly criticising them or writing open letters demanding that they are excluded from some opportunity or benefit.
 Protest, robust criticism, calls to cancel contracts or terminate appointments will, and indeed must be allowed to, continue, as these are the exercise of the rights to freedom of speech and expression of those engaging in them.
 Harassment and threatened or actual violence are not, and that is where universities can and already do intervene.